ZIMBABWE

 The National Parks and Wildlife Reserves in Zimbabwe are teeming with wildlife and cared for by conscientious conservationists.
 The human footprint is kept at a minimum to protect the areas.

 Zimbabwe is enjoying a resurgence.
 It had been of limited interest to tourists in recent years because of domestic political controversy and runaway inflation that left the currency almost worthless.
 Victoria Falls and the country's many, large national Parks and wildlife areas have always been immune from domestic disruptions.
-Hanks Aero Adventures stopped using Zimbabwean destinations around 2000 due to inconsistent availability of avgas.
+African Aero Adventures stopped using Zimbabwean destinations around 2000 due to inconsistent availability of avgas.
 We, and many touring companies, now send visitors to Zimbabwe regularly.

 With the introduction of the US Dollar as the country's official currency avgas is readily available at many airports.
-While official entry procedures are more time consuming than at other countries, officials are curteous and pleasant.
+While official entry procedures are more time consuming than at other countries, officials are courtous and pleasant.
 The lodges are first rate and welcoming and staffed with excellent wildlife rangers.

 VICTORIA FALLS HOTEL, Victoria Falls